MuniScore™

 - Operating MarginHigher ▲

-Quantifies the financial buffer a municipality holds against unexpected shortfalls.
+Quantifies the spendable financial buffer a municipality holds against unexpected shortfalls.
 Receives the highest weight because fund balance is the most consistently reported and reliable measure of fiscal resilience.
+We use unreserved fund balance — restricted and nonspendable balances are excluded because they aren't actually available to absorb shocks.

 - Unreserved FB / ExpenditureHigher ▲